Web site: stokkeusa.com

 Add in the dinky canopy and hotel mini bar prices for accessories ($300 for a winter foot muff?) and you can see why the Stokke Xplory just doesn’t make the cut.

-Stokke’s trio of new models (Crusi, Scoot, Trailz) have garnered very little real world feedback from parents, probably due to the $1000+ price tags.
+Stokke’s newer models (Scoot, Trailz) have garnered very little real world feedback from parents, probably due to the $1000+ price tags.

 Bottom line: Stokke is a pass.
 Baby Bargains Resale Rank: Good.